 Frequently Asked Questions (FAQs): Career objective for MBA

 Q1) Where can I use a career objective?

 A career objective is used in your resume.
 It comes near the top of your resume.
 It identifies your background, skills and interests to the employer.
 While applying for a college/job, one requires a well-designed resume that includes a solid career objective to define one’s professional plans.

 Q2) Is it important to include a career objective in an MBA resume?

 Not necessarily compulsory but a mention of career objective for MBA in your resume is appreciated by the employers.
 It introduces your goals to the employer and reflects how you are fit to be a part of the company in which you are applying.
 It gives a concise idea to the employer about who you are and your plans.
 It is always advised to include a career objective in your resume as, under most circumstances, a resume is considered incomplete without a career objective.

-A career objective for MBA graduate should ideally be short and concise, it should give to the point reflection of you and your work without any unnecessary information.
+A career objective for an MBA graduate should ideally be short and concise, it should give the point reflection of you and your work without any unnecessary information.
 Hence, a good career objective should not be more than 3-4 lines long, at max.